NBISweden/workshop-reproducible-research/docs/jupyter.md

 multiresistant bacteria MRSA (methicillin-resistant _Staphylococcus aureus_).
 We have already seen how to define the project environment in the [Conda tutorial](conda.md) and how to set up the workflow in the [Snakemake tutorial](snakemake.md).
-Here we explore the results from a the snakemake workflow in a Jupyter notebook as an example of how you can document your day-to-day work as a dry lab scientist.
+Here we explore the results from the snakemake workflow in a Jupyter notebook as an example of how you can document your day-to-day work as a dry lab scientist.